REGISTRATION FOR THE 2022 INVITE IS FULL

 - 8:30 am: Girls Semifinal Sprint Relay – Heat 1

-Athlete Registration: A separate google spreadsheet will be shared to enter specific athletes into the specific races.
+- A separate registration process will be shared with coaches to enter specific athletes into races closer to the event date.

 Venue & Course Information